How Much Will I Save Building my Own House

 A: When I build my first house I thought a stud was a horse.
 I had no idea what a footing was.
 WOW, was I stupid!

-You however, have my books, and me to turn to.
+You can do that too.
+You also have my books and this web site to turn to.

 Q: How much of my time is this going to take?